-One of the greatest challenges to eating healthy, is access to nutritional options when you are on-the-go.
+One of the greatest challenges to eating healthy is access to nutritional options when you are on-the-go.
 Never are we more tempted to buy pre-packaged foods and snacks, loaded with carbohydrates and sodium than when traveling throughout the day, and outside the home.
-Snacks like potato chips, high-sugar sodas and high-fat hot beverages, donuts, cookies and other cheap convenience options.
+Snacks like potato chips, high-sugar sodas, and high-fat hot beverages, donuts, cookies, and other cheap convenience options.

 Not only are convenience snacks unhealthy, but they are also more expensive than raw foods and other snack options.
-If you have a busy lifestyle (who doesn’t?) but you are committed to eating nutritiously and retraining healthy dietary habits, check out our 7 tasty and healthy snack ideas.
+If you have a busy lifestyle (who doesn’t?) but are committed to eating nutritiously and retraining healthy dietary habits, check out our 7 tasty and healthy snack ideas.

-One of the best options for snacks on-the-go, is fresh cut vegetables.
-The best types of vegetables to pack for a healthy snack are cucumber slices, carrots, celery and bell peppers.
+One of the best options for snacks on-the-go is fresh-cut vegetables.
+The best types of vegetables to pack for a healthy snack are cucumber slices, carrots, celery, and bell peppers.
 To make this a time-friendly option, prepare a bin of sliced vegetables in your fridge that you can snack on at home, or pack up in a reusable container for convenient small meals.
-Choose vegetables that are firm, and types that can stay safely unrefrigerated while you travel; they are not only nutritious, but they also help reduce the urge to overeat as a filling, high-fiber alternative.
+Choose vegetables that are firm and types that can stay safely unrefrigerated while you travel; they are not only nutritious, but they also help reduce the urge to overeat as a filling, high-fiber alternative.

 Apple Slices and Peanut Butter

 Bypass the unhealthy versions sometimes found in fast food outlets, (check out the sugar content in the caramel apple slice dip at this popular burger franchise for a shocking revelation).
-Raw apple slices are a healthy, portable and low-cost snack that can easily be combined with a small amount of peanut butter, for an antioxidant and protein rich snack that will keep you going.
+Raw apple slices are a healthy, portable, and low-cost snack that can easily be combined with a small amount of peanut butter, for an antioxidant and protein-rich snack that will keep you going.

 Hummus and High Fiber Crackers